Declipsonator/Declipsonator/README.md

 - Open Source Believer
 - Gnu GPL/LGPL License person
 # Projects
+- [Chat Control](https://github.com/Declipsonator/Chat-Control) - Take back control of your server chat with filters and mutes.
 - [Copyshot](https://github.com/Declipsonator/Copyshot) - Copies screenshots to your clipboard when you take them in Minecraft.
 - [Global Datapack](https://github.com/Declipsonator/Global-Datapack) - Makes a global datapack folder in minecraft so you don't have to copy datapacks between worlds.
 - [Meteor Tweaks](https://github.com/Declipsonator/Meteor-Tweaks) - A Meteor Client Addon that adds tweaks to modules and settings.